Last Updated on by Admin LB

 Justice Chandrachud’s dissent or difference of opinion begins from the administrative procedure that kick-started the Aadhaar Act, 2016.
 While the majority opinion communicated through Justice Sikri’s conclusion showed that there was nothing incorrect in the present and pushing the Aadhaar Act through Parliament as a money bill, Chandrachud has considered it a “fraud on the Constitution”.

-“The passing Aadhaar Act as money bill is an extortion on the constitution,” he stated while including that the choice made by the Lok Sabha speaker to classify it as a money bill could be liable to judicial review.
+“The passing Aadhaar Act as a money bill is an extortion on the constitution,” he stated while including that the choice made by the Lok Sabha speaker to classify it as a money bill could be liable to judicial review.

 While Chandrachud held the reason for the Aadhaar Act to be valid, he varied from the majority opinion in taking note of that there are insufficient strong safeguards as to “educated and informed individual and his or her rights, for example, output”.